List of Russian human spaceflight missions

-This is a list of the human spaceflight missions conducted by the Russian Federal Space Agency since 1992.
+This is a list of the human spaceflight missions conducted by Roscosmos (previously and alternatively known as the Russian Space Agency, the Russian Aviation and Space Agency, and the Russian Federal Space Agency) since 1992.
 All Russian human spaceflight missions thus far have been carried out using the Soyuz vehicle, and all visited either Mir or the International Space Station.

-The Russian Federal Space Agency was the successor to the Soviet space program.
+The Roscosmos program is the successor to the Soviet space program.
 Numeration of the Soyuz flights therefore continues from previous Soviet Soyuz launches.
 For previous flights of the Soyuz and other crewed space vehicles, see List of Soviet human spaceflight missions.